-In the event that a scholar is absent from school due to illness, it is the responsibility of the parent to notify the school's administrative office.
-If the parent does not call the school with an explanation of the absence, someone from the school's administrative office will call the household.
+If a scholar is absent from school due to illness, the parent must notify the school's administrative office.
+The administrative office will call the household if the parent does not contact the school to explain the absence.

 Medical Appointments